 WTP was estimated using equations 5 and 6 and is presented in Table 7.
 First, focusing on the egg types without any improvement of the environmental attributes (i.e. with the base level 0%" GHG and water use reduction), the WTP showed non-significant values for the barn and organic eggs.
 The former indicates that for consumers the small improvement of animal welfare does not compensate the difference in price with respect to caged eggs, while the latter confirms consumers' low consumption of organic eggs.
 WTP for caged eggs is very small and coincides with the minimum market price for this type of egg.
 This result indicates that Spanish consumers have a low preference for caged eggs.
+In the last year most major submarkets in Spain have decided to no longer sell caged eggs.
 Lidl stopped selling caged eggs in 2017, Carrefour announced they too will no longer sell them after 2020, while Mercadona (the supermarket with the highest market share in Spain) will stop selling them by 2022.
-However, Spanish consumers are willingness to pay a high price premium for free range eggs, which confirms their high consumption of free-range eggs.
+However, Spanish consumers are willingness to pay a high price premium for free range eggs, which confirms their high consumption of free range eggs.
 This result indicates that higher animal welfare in free range eggs is more important to consumers than it is in organic eggs.